dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-01-23-quality-and-process-failure.md

 ---
-title: "Quality is everyone's responsibility" and the process
+title: Quality and the failure of the process
 ---

 When you co-create as a team (together and at the same time) "quality is everyone's responsibility" mindset is inherent and you don't have to keep reminding people of it.